Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FUTURE RESEARCH DIRECTIONS

 \subsection{Low-Precision FL}

-FL clients are diverse, ranging from large institutions, such as hospitals, to small edge nodes and IoT sensors.
-Computational capabilities are a significant factor for determining the best clients involved in the FL process.
-Moreover, the edge of wireless networks is the most common for implementing FL due to the enormous number of edge devices that can be selected for model training.
-However, edge devices often have limited computing resources, which makes the implementation of FL more complex.
-For instance, the computational complexity of DL models increases as the model becomes deeper, requiring high-performance hardware such as a graphical processing units (GPUs), while in reality, resource-limited devices are available.
-The use of full precision DL models that perform floating-point mathematical operations is a major reason for the increased computational complexity of such models.
-Various approaches are introduced to compress deep networks, such as parameter pruning \cite{[9.7],[9.8]}, parameter quantisation \cite{[9.9],[9.10]}, and knowledge distillation \cite{[9.11],[9.12]}.
-Much interest has focused on the model quantisation technique as it provides a solution for producing more compact models than their floating-point counterparts.
+Computational capabilities are a significant factor in determining the best clients involved in the FL process.
+However, edge devices often have limited computing resources, making implementing FL more complex.
+For instance, the computational complexity of DL models increases as the model becomes deeper, requiring high-performance hardware, while in reality, resource-limited devices are available.
+The use of full-precision DL models that perform floating-point mathematical operations is a major reason for the increased computational complexity of such models.
+Various approaches are introduced to compress deep networks, such as parameter pruning \cite{[9.7]} and parameter quantisation \cite{[9.10]}.
+Much interest has focused on the model quantisation technique as it produces more compact models than their floating-point counterparts.
 Binary neural networks (BNN) \cite{[9.13]} is a promising approach that recently emerged to facilitate deploying DL models in resource-limited devices.
-In BNNs, model weights are quantised by using binary values -1(0) or 1.
-The merits of BNNs represented in memory saving, computation reduction, and increased energy efficiency make them appealing for use under the FL setting.
-The combination of FL and BNNs will form a new low-precision framework that can be used at the edge of the wireless networks.
-Although the usage of BNNs addresses the scalability and the usage of resource-limited devices in the FL training process, their performance is degraded compared to other full-precision counterparts.
+In BNNs, model weights are quantised using binary values.
+The merits of BNNs represented in memory saving, computation reduction, and energy efficiency make them appealing for use under the FL setting.
+The combination of FL and BNNs will form a new low-precision framework that can be used at the edge of wireless networks.
+Although the usage of BNNs addresses the scalability of the FL process, their performance is degraded compared to other full-precision counterparts.
 Using BNNs in FL is a promising solution; nonetheless, more research should focus on optimising BNN-based FL frameworks and closing the performance gap.